 Appendix 5 sets out the firm's risk policy and its appetite for risk.
-This has been reviewed and approved by Directors.
-Until the development of this ICAAP submission the firm had not formally documented its overall risk policy but this was implicit.
-The statement of risk policy will now form a key input and context to the development of our future plans and will be reviewed on an annual basis at the time further plans are developed.
+This has been reviewed and approved by Directors and forms an input and context to the development of our future plans and will be reviewed on an annual basis at the time further plans are developed.